RLozano2025/the-tiny-traveler/README.md

 # the-tiny-traveler
-I love to :airplane:, :laughingcrying:, :dancer:, and :chocolatebar:
+I love to :airplane:, :laughing:, :dancer:, and :book: